vlad-lazar/PersonalWebsite/src/posts/building-sokrti-space-with-nextjs.md

 As a full-stack developer, I've always been driven by the challenge of creating robust and elegant web applications.
 My journey in frontend development has been deeply rooted in the React ecosystem, a framework I’ve come to know and love for its component-based architecture and powerful ecosystem.

-But this past summer, I decided to take on a personal project that would not only test my technical expertise but also push me to embrace a new development philosophy.
+But this summer, I decided to take on a personal project that would not only test my technical expertise but also push me to embrace a new development philosophy.
 The goal was to build [Sokrati.space](https://sokrati.space), a simple journaling app with a powerful, data-driven twist.

 ## A Simple Idea with a Technical Twist